-This graduate certificate program, offered in collaboration with the Association of Independent Maryland and DC Schools (AIMS), serves the needs of directors, heads of schools, principals,
+This graduate certificate program, offered in collaboration with the Association of Independent Maryland and DC Schools (AIMS), serves the needs of directors, heads of schools, principals, and other professionals responsible for the management of non-public schools.
+The program is also designed to serve independent schools' teachers who aspire to become administrators in an independent school setting.
+The certificate program comprises 15 graduate credits, with the option of applying them to the Master of Science in Education with a concentration in Educational Studies.

-- Gain a deep understanding of their budgets, general principles of budget development, and strategies for communicating budgetary issues to their constituencies. - Develop budgets for their schools that support faculty and staff in meeting their instructional goals. - Become more proficient supervisors and professional developers with teachers and staff. - Become more competent consumers and producers of research that is relevant to their jobs. - Function more effectively and sensitively with faculty, students, staff, parents, and communities of diverse cultures and socioeconomic status. - Enhance and refine their management skills, including supervision of personnel, strategic planning, conflict management, and fund raising. - Improve their application of policy and laws to problems or issues that emerge. - Become competent instructional leaders through the analysis and use of data about their schools and their communities. - Build proficiency in the use of technology for instruction and administration. - Become effective mentors and supervisors for their faculty and staff. - Work effectively as part of a team and develop teams of teachers who provide participatory and democratic leadership to the school.
+- Gain a deep understanding of their budgets, general principles of budget development, and strategies for communicating budgetary issues to their constituencies. - Develop budgets for their schools that support faculty and staff in meeting their instructional goals. - Become more proficient supervisors and professional developers with teachers and staff. - Become more competent consumers and producers of research that is relevant to their jobs. - Function more effectively and sensitively with faculty, students, staff, parents, and communities of diverse cultures and socioeconomic status.

+- Enhance and refine their management skills, including supervision of personnel, strategic planning, conflict management, and fund raising. - Improve their application of policy and laws to problems or issues that emerge. - Become competent instructional leaders through the analysis and use of data about their schools and their communities. - Build proficiency in the use of technology for instruction and administration. - Become effective mentors and supervisors for their faculty and staff. - Work effectively as part of a team and develop teams of teachers who provide participatory and democratic leadership to the school.